stfc-sciml/ffsas/doc/USER-GUIDE.md

 history of the parameter distributions; see [examples/Ellipsoid.ipynb](../examples/Ellipsoid.ipynb) for example.
 Examining the convergence history is a good practice for all optimization problems.

+* `returns_intensity_sensitivity_uncertainty`: in addition to weights, also returns the intensity, sensitivity and uncertainty at the MLE.

 `SASGreensSystem.solve_inverse()` returns a `dict` containing the inverse results, including:

 * `inverse_result['w_dict']`: MLE of ![eq](https://latex.codecogs.com/svg.image?\inline%20%5Cmathbf%7Bw%7D)'s;